ifmeorg/ifme/README.md

 ### Email Notifications

-To get email notifications working, you must configure SMTP settings in `config/smtp.yml`.
+To get email notifications working, you must configure SMTP settings in `config/env/test.env` and `config/env/development.env`.

 The following [guide](https://launchschool.com/blog/handling-emails-in-rails) from Launch School is helpful.